Skip to content

 Ask an Autism Researcher

-Is a change in diet effective for children with…
+Is a change in diet effective for Autistic children?

 However, given the real hardships associated with implementation of a strict GFCF diet, additional studies are needed to assess risk factors and possible markers that identify individuals who might benefit from these diets.
 Families must consider the implications of further dietary restriction in a child who may already have a limited food repertoire.
 Because bone loss has been reported in children on the GFCF diet, consultation with a registered dietician is recommended before foods are eliminated from the child’s diet.
-Proper nutrition is as important for people with autism as it is for anyone else.
+Proper nutrition is as important for Autistic people as it is for anyone else.

-– Dr Giacomo Vivanti
+By Dr Giacomo Vivanti

-Share
+Share this:

 Neurodiversity and Participatory Research in Autism